-First, I see a connection to Kathryn Tanner’s Theories of Culture.3 Tanner posits that there has been a shift in how the term culture is used in anthropology and cultural studies from the modern era to the postmodern era.
+First, I see a connection to Kathryn Tanner’s Theories of Culture. ((Tanner.))
+Tanner posits that there has been a shift in how the term culture is used in anthropology and cultural studies from the modern era to the postmodern era.
 The modern notion of culture, Tanner suggests, viewed individual cultures as static, homogenous, bounded sets that are separate from all other cultures and can be observed empirically by the detached scientific mind.
 Christian culture, then, under the modern rubric, saw itself as a separate culture that stood above and against the cultures of the world.
 Tanner challenges the modernist notion of culture and suggests that cultures are actually porous, dynamic, multivalent, and polycentric realities that constantly vie for power externally and internally in the world.
-Christian culture, likewise, is not a single entity, but is, in itself, a porous, dynamic, multivalent, and polycentric system that exists as a parasite4 within all the host cultures of the world.
+Christian culture, likewise, is not a single entity, but is, in itself, a porous, dynamic, multivalent, and polycentric system that exists as a parasite ((this is a playful term Tanner uses to denote how the church is not a culture within itself, but is one that draws life and identity from within its host culture.
+The church has a symbiotic and/or parasitic relationship with her host culture)) within all the host cultures of the world.

 In my illustrations I am replacing the term culture with the term Kingdom, but I think I mean the same thing.
-The kingdom denotes a way of being in the world; a lifeworld, worldview, or modus operandi.5 Jesus brought a way of being, not a political regime.
+The kingdom denotes a way of being in the world; a lifeworld, worldview, or modus operandi. ((Here I am borrowing from Habermas‘ term lifeworld.))
+Jesus brought a way of being, not a political regime.
 That is what he meant when he responded to Pilate by saying, “You say that I am a king.
 For this I was born, and for this I came into the world, to testify to the truth.
-Everyone who belongs to the truth listens to my voice.”6 Jesus’ kingdom is not about a physical space or time, but it is about bearing witness to God’s way in the world.
+Everyone who belongs to the truth listens to my voice.” ((John 18:37 (NRSV).))
+Jesus’ kingdom is not about a physical space or time, but it is about bearing witness to God’s way in the world.

 The third influence comes from Dr. Keifert’s course lectures and from David Tracy’s book To Understand God Truly.
 Tracy suggests that God cannot be known directly, but can only be observed through secondary means as God acts in the local congregation.
 Theology, then, is about, against, and for, the local congregation if it wants to understand God truly.
 Keifert builds upon this and, adding a Lutheran twist, suggests that the theological task is done in, with, under, against, and for the local congregation.
 I would propose that, in the same way, the Kingdom of God is present in, with, under, against, and for the various host Kingdoms/Cultures of the World as it is incarnated in the church and through the power of the Holy Spirit.